-- 18 Selected Financial Data 19 Management's Discussion and Analysis of Financial Condition and Results of Operations - 36 Statements of Revenues and Expenses 36 Statements of Patronage Capital and Membership Fees 37 Balance Sheets 39 Statements of Capitalization - 40 Statements of Cash Flows 41 Notes to Financial Statements 51 Report of Management 52 Report of Independent Auditors
+38 Statements of Revenues and Expenses 38 Statements of Patronage Capital and Membership Fees 39 Balance Sheets 41 Statements of Capitalization

+42 Statements of Cash Flows 43 Notes to Financial Statements 53 Report of Management 54 Report of Independent Auditors

-Georgia Transmission voluntarily participates in regional transmission planning with several other utilities in the Southeast and the Midwest through the Southeastern Regional Transmission Planning (SERTP) process.
+Georgia Transmission voluntarily participates in regional transmission planning with several other utilities in the Southeast through the Southeastern Regional Transmission Planning (SERTP) process.
 For jurisdictional public utility transmission providers, participation in a regional planning process is required by FERC through Order Nos.
 890 and 1000.
-We worked with Southern Company, other utilities, and stakeholders on proposed changes to the SERTP process to incorporate the requirements of FERC Order No. 1000.
 FERC generally supports the idea of "no allocation of costs without benefits."
 However, if our participation in Order No. 1000 processes were to become mandatory, our main risk would be that we might be allocated certain costs based on a broad definition of "benefits."